Keyan5/Banking-App/README.md

 ## 💻 Usage

-1. Clone the repository: `git clone https://github.com/yourusername/console-banking-app.git`
+1. Clone the repository: `git clone https://github.com/Keyan5/Banking-App.git`
-2. Navigate to the project directory: `cd console-banking-app`
+2. Navigate to the project directory: `cd Banking-App/src`
-3. Run the app: `java BankingApp`
+3. Run the app: `java Main`

+## 🔒 Password Encryption

+Your password is securely encrypted, ensuring the highest level of protection for your account.

 ## 🌟 How it Works